Stewart86/github-user-search/README.md

 ### User Profile

-By clicking on the user you will be directed to the profile page if the user.
+By clicking on the user you will be directed to the profile page of the user.

 2 similar lists like the user search will be shown except it is reflecting the user's followers and following.
 Clicking on the list will again direct you to that user's profile.

-Clicking on the user's name will direct you to their profile on GitHub, as will as their repositories will direct to their repositories on GitHub.
+Clicking on the user's name will direct you to their profile on GitHub, as well as their repositories will direct to their repositories on GitHub.